 This post has been sponsored by TripAdvisor as part of their Travelers’ Choice Restaurant Influencer Program.
 As always, the recipe and all opinions are my own.

-When Marc and I went to Thailand two years ago (I still can’t believe it’s been two years since we were there!), I was beyond excited about eating.
+When Marc and I went to Thailand a few years ago, I was beyond excited about eating.
 My entire trip to-do list was basically a menu of everything I wanted to eat while we were there.
 Sure I wanted to see the sights, but the food was my number one priority.
 Luckily, Thailand did not disappoint.
-The food was amazing.
-So different from all the food we had been eating in our travels, and so full of flavor.

 Years later, I finally found the time to make it myself, and in the slow cooker no less.
 It couldn’t get any easier.
 It’s basically a curry flavored beef stew.
 You are seriously going to love it.
 The second time around, I tweaked the recipe to use 2 pounds of beef, so I could have leftovers, and I’m so glad I did.